SWPBS at Laburnum Primary School

 Play therapy is a therapeutic way of connecting with a child to help process emotional issues or concerns.
 Various toys are used, such as puppets, arts and craft resources, a sand tray and therapeutic games and books.
 Playing is a natural way for children to express themselves, so children often use play therapy sessions to communicate with toys what they may have difficulty saying in words.
 Play therapy can help children to explore and make sense of feelings.

 A play therapist is a trained mental health professional, skilled in using play to help children work through emotions and systematically address challenging issues in a safe and playful environment.
-The outcomes of play therapy are different for each child – it can help children to become less anxious, enable them to be less reactive and support the development of more positive social relationships.
+The outcomes of play therapy are different for each child – it can help children to lessen anxiety, enable them to co- and/or self-regulate emotions and support the development of more positive social relationships.

-Play Therapy is offered at Laburnum Primary School for students who are selected by their teacher or school leadership.
+Play Therapy is offered at Laburnum Primary School for individual students following an intervention selection process.

 Social Skills Groups

-Social Skills groups are offered at Laburnum Primary School for students who are selected by their teacher or school leadership.
+Social Skills groups are offered at Laburnum Primary School for students following a group intervention selection process.

 © Copyright Laburnum Primary School